rmrector/script.artwork.beef/src/content/usage/settings.md

 weight: 30
 ---

+Artwork Beef configuration and manual actions when run from "Program Add-ons".

 ## General

 #### "Add artwork for new videos / music after library updates"

 The main process of Artwork Beef.
-Runs after library updates to add extended artwork for new items, either from the file system or web services.
+Runs after library updates to add extended artwork for media items newly added to the Kodi library, either from the file system or web services.
 Video and music are configured separately.
+A media item is only "new" once, after it has been scanned it is no longer "new".

 ##### "Update artwork for old items daily"